alesr/alesr.github.io/_tabs/about.md

 I'm just starting this blog, so it will take some time to put together content.
 But I hope you find something useful here, and I look forward to hearing from you.

 ![Alessandro](/assets/img/ales1.jpeg){: width="300" height="200" .center }_whoami_

+*Thus, my purpose here is not to teach the method that everyone should follow in order to properly conduct their reason, but only to show how I have tried to conduct my own.
+Those who take it upon themselves to give precepts must consider themselves more capable than those who receive them; and if they fail in the smallest thing, they are therefore censurable.
+But, proposing this writing to be merely a history, or if you prefer, a fable, in which, among some examples that may be imitated, perhaps others will be found that it would be right not to follow, I hope that it will be useful to someone, without being harmful to anyone, and that all will be grateful for my frankness.* - René Descartes